hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/README.md

 ## Results and Conclusion

+In the game of golf, especially at a competitive level, players are constantly looking for ways to  maximize Strokes Gained.
+Before going into this study, it was known that increasing Club Head Speed makes the sport easier and the regression analysis proves it.
+The method used to explore the relationship between Strokes Gained and Club Head Speed essentially breaks golfers into two categories: slower or faster swing speeds.
+<br><br>
-With a Club Head Speed above 115mph, professional golfers experience success because of their ability to decrease their distance to the hole on every shot on their way to the hole.
-They do not have to rely on making the "clutch" putts as much as a player with a slower swing speed.
-A faster Club Head Speed helps players gain enough strokes off the tee and in the fairway that making chips and ten foot putts is less important.
+With a Club Head Speed above 115mph, professional golfers experience success because of their ability to decrease distance to the hole on every stroke.
+It allows for more room for error on and around the green, arguably the most difficult aspect of the game.
+The study suggests for players with slower swing speeds, chipping and putting with excellence is key to remaining competitive as average driving distance continues to rise.

 ### Next Steps

 As I continue my research over time I plan to:
-- Collect more data to make the model more accurate and coefficients more precise.
-More specifically, include players not in the Top 100 in the world.
+- Collect more data to make the model more accurate and increase the precision of the coefficients.
+Specifically, include players not in the Top 100 in the world.
-- Create a way for a competitive amateur golfer to compare themselves to PGA players with similar Club Head Speeds and discover ways that they can improve their game.
+- Create a platform for competitive amateur golfers to compare themselves to PGA players with similar swing speeds and discover ways to improve their game.
 - With new technologies like TrackMan, there are measurements of golf swings that are not included in the ShotLink database.
-The ability to obtain that data is unclear at the time but there is an immense amount of research to be done on those statistics.
+I am excited to extend my research.

 <br><br>
 <br><br>